ermshiperete/whalebuilder/README.md

 packages and build information will be saved by default in `~/.local/share/whalebuilder/foo_0.1-1`.

-Note: the results will not be owned by your user, although you can still read it.
-However, to delete the results, you will need to use `sudo`.

-Note: for all Whalebuilder commands, you must have `sudo` access to Docker.

 After you have built a package in this way, there will be a Docker image named `whalebuilder_build/<pkgname>:<pkgversion>` (with some escaping done to ensure it's a valid Docker image name), e.g. `whalebuilder_build/foo:0.1-1`.
 You can